pybash1/py_everything/repository.md

 Font(If using VS Code):
 1. Fira Code with Font Ligatures Enabled

-Settings for TODO Highlight(if using, not optioanl):
+Settings for TODO Highlight(if using, not optional):
 `{

     "todohighlight.keywords": [